 For if Twi-Luna can create artists and scientists with a mere pill, proving chunkiness is illness... she can break the torture-tradition at last.

 NOTES IN THE MORNING

 Only after sketching did I recognize the source of these stage-performers in chains and weights.
-I read of them decades ago in one of Kurt Vonnegut's harsher stories, Harrison Bergeron (a name I always took to play on Percheron--a massive horse-breed like the inland unicorns in my dream).
-In the tale an American cult of equality helped the clumsy, ugly and stupid raise their self-esteem by putting handicaps on the talented: warts on beauties, chains on runners, blindfolds on painters, weights on dancers..
+I read of them decades ago in one of Kurt Vonnegut's harsher stories, Harrison Bergeron (a name I always took as a play on Percheron--a massive horse-breed like the inland unicorns in my dream).
+In the tale an American cult of equality helped the clumsy, ugly and stupid raise their self-esteem by putting handicaps on the talented: warts on beauties, chains on runners, blindfolds on painters, weights on dancers...